andrew/ultimate-awesome/README.md

 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
+- [awesome-bigdyl](https://github.com/bigdyl-kaist/awesome-bigdyl) - A curated list of publications from BigDyL.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [awesome-qlik](https://github.com/bitmetric-bv/awesome-qlik) - Awesome Qlik.
 - [awesome-engineering](https://github.com/briancorbinxyz/awesome-engineering) - Personally curated and opinionated collection of awesome engineering, coding & setup links & useful some snippets for the productive 10X engineer.
 - [awesome-camel-k](https://github.com/BTDevelop/awesome-camel-k) - An Awesome List of Camel K resources to help you stay informed and secure! 🐫 + ☁️ .
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
 - [awesome-go-cn](https://github.com/ccq18/awesome-go-cn) - Awesome Go 中文翻译.
-- [elon-musk](https://github.com/cheat-sheets/elon-musk) - Curated resources on Elon Musk's innovations and leadership to inspire success.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.
 - [awesome-chinese-webcomics](https://github.com/ChicagoChinese/awesome-chinese-webcomics) - A curated list of Chinese webcomics for language learners.
 - [awesome-browser-hdr](https://github.com/cmahnke/awesome-browser-hdr) - A List of Tools for browser HDR.